-1.2 Executive Director policy table

-The table below summarises each of the components of the remuneration package for the Executive Directors:

-Purpose and link to strategy Performance metrics Operation Maximum opportunity Base salary Base salaries are normally reviewed on an Base salary increases will be The Committee considers annual basis, with any increase normally applied in line with the outcome individual and Company To provide an taking effect from 1 April.
-The Committee of the review and will normally performance when setting base appropriately competitive reviews base salaries with reference to: be in line with increases salary, as well as the general base salary, whilst placing awarded to other employees. increase awarded other Other property companies (including the emphasis on the However, the Committee may employees. constituents of the long-term incentive performance-related make additional adjustments in elements of remuneration. plan's comparator group) certain circumstances to reflect, The Committee believes - UK companies of a similar size for example, an increase in base salary for high-- Each Executive Director's performance scope or responsibility, performing experienced and contribution during the year development in role, to address Executive Directors should an increase in size or - Scope of each Executive Director's be at least median. complexity of the business, to responsibilities address a gap in market - Changes to the remuneration and positioning and/or to reward overall conditions of other employees the long-term performance of an When reviewing base salaries, the individual.
-For the purposes of Committee is mindful of the gearing effect stating a maximum as required that increases in base salary will have on by the remuneration regulations, the potential total remuneration of the no increase will be applied to Executive Directors. an Executive Director's base salary if the resulting base salary would be above the upper quartile base salary for CEOs at companies in the FTSE 350.
+Maximum opportunity Performance metrics Base salary increases will be applied in line with the outcome of the The Committee considers individual and Company performance annual review and will normally be in line with increases awarded when setting base salary, as well as the general increase awarded to to other employees.
+However, the Committee may make additional other employees. adjustments in certain circumstances to reflect, for example, an increase in scope or responsibility, development in role, to address an increase in size or complexity of the business, to address a gap in market positioning and/or to reward the long-term performance of an individual.
+For the purposes of stating a maximum as required by the remuneration regulations, no increase will be applied to an Executive Director's base salary if the resulting base salary would be above the upper quartile base salary for CEOs at companies in the FTSE 350.
+Set at a level which the Committee considers appropriate in light of N/A relevant market practice for the role and individual circumstances.

-Purpose and link to strategy Operation Maximum opportunity Performance metrics Benefits To be appropriately competitive with those offered at comparator companies.
-Benefits will be in line with those offered to some or all employees and may include private dental and health care, life insurance, personal accident cover, travel insurance, income protection, and a car allowance, which may be paid in cash.
-Directors may participate in flexible benefit arrangements offered to other employees, including the ability to buy or sell annual leave.
-Directors may receive seasonal gifts and a gift on leaving the Board (including payment of any tax thereon), in appropriate circumstances.
-Other benefits may be introduced from time to time to ensure the benefits package is appropriately competitive and reflects individual circumstances.
-For example, Directors may be offered relocation and/or expatriate benefits should a Director be required to relocate as a result of emerging business requirements.
-Set at a level which the Committee considers appropriate in light of relevant market practice for the role and individual circumstances.
 The cost of all benefits will not normally exceed 10 per cent of base salary, with the exception of any future expatriate and/or relocation benefits, which would be disclosed in the Annual Report on Remuneration.
 Any reasonable business-related expenses (including tax thereon) can be reimbursed if determined to be a taxable benefit.
-N/A Pension To be appropriately competitive with that offered by comparator companies.
-Capco offers a defined contribution pension scheme.
-Executive Directors may elect to be paid some or all of their entitlement in cash.
-The maximum contribution for any Executive Director will be in line with the level available for other employees at any given time (which is currently 17.5 per cent of salary).
-N/A Annual bonus To incentivise and reward performance.
-The Committee selects performance measures and targets each year to reinforce the strategic business priorities for the year.
-The deferral into shares of 40% any annual bonus is designed to further align executives with shareholders' interests.
-The annual bonus arrangements are reviewed at the start of each financial year to ensure performance measures and weightings are appropriate and support the business strategy.
-The Committee reviews performance against the annual bonus targets but has the ability to take into account broader factors and, subject to the 150 per cent of salary maximum, may exercise two-way discretion to ensure that the annual bonus awarded properly reflects the performance of the Company and each Director.
-The rationale for award of bonuses will be explained in the Directors' Remuneration Report.
-Bonus may be deferred in Capco shares or nil-cost options for three years under the Performance Share Plan without further performance conditions but subject to risk of forfeiture should an Executive Director leave the Company in certain circumstances.
-Directors may be entitled to be paid dividend equivalents on deferred bonus.
-Deferred bonus is subject to malus as described in the notes to this table.
+The maximum contribution for any Executive Director appointed on N/A on after 1 January 2020 will be in line with the level available for other employees at any given time (which is currently 10 per cent of salary, and is received by the majority of employees, and is expected to increase initially to 15 per cent).
+Executive Directors appointed before the 2017 AGM currently receive 24 per cent of base salary as a defined contribution.
+However, this will be reduced to 20 per cent in 2021 and 15 per cent (or such other maximum level of opportunity as is available to other employees) from 2022.

+IN/E

 The maximum bonus opportunity for Executive Directors is 150 per cent of annual salary with a bonus of 75 per cent of salary payable for achieving target levels of performance.
 No bonus is payable for below threshold performance.
 The payment for threshold performance will not exceed 10 per cent of maximum.
 Awards are made on a straight-line basis for performance between threshold and target, and on a separate straight-line basis for performance between target and maximum.

 Executives' performance is measured relative to challenging one-year targets in key financial, operational and strategic measures.
-The measures selected and their weightings may vary each year according to the strategic priorities.
+The measures selected and their weightings vary each year according to the strategic priorities.

 At least 75 per cent of the bonus will be measured against financial performance.

+Measures and respective weightings used for the annual bonus for 2019 and proposed for next year's annual bonus are set out in the Annual Report on Remuneration on pages 78 and 80 to 81.

+An explanation of how the performance measures were chosen and how the performance targets are set is given on page 72.

+1.2 EXECUTIVE DIRECTOR POLICY TABLE CONTINUED